What is pemphigus?

 Is pemphigus contagious?

 No, pemphigus isn’t contagious.
 You can’t spread the condition to other people.

 How is pemphigus diagnosed?

-- Blood tests: A doctor takes a sample of blood to identify the antibodies that cause pemphigus
+- Blood tests: They’ll examine a sample of your blood to look for antibodies that cause the condition.

 Management and Treatment

-Doctors treat non-drug-induced pemphigus in 3 stages.
-Most people go through all 3 stages of treatment.
-The stages are:
+Your healthcare provider will treat your condition in stages.
+Most people go through all three stages of treatment, which include: